Troy Downing

 Troy Bryan Downing (born March 4, 1967) is an American politician and businessman serving as a member of the U.S. House of Representatives for since 2025.
 A member of the Republican Party, he previously held the office of Montana state auditor from 2021 to 2025.

 Downing ran for the United States Senate in 2018, but placed third in the Republican primary, behind then-state auditor Matt Rosendale and Yellowstone County District Judge Russell Fagg.
 In 2020, Downing ran for State Auditor of Montana to succeed Rosendale, who was running for the House of Representatives.
 He won the Republican nomination, defeating 2 other candidates, and defeated Democrat Shane Morigeau in the general election.
 In 2024, instead of running for a second term, Downing instead ran for the House of Representatives, also to succeed Rosendale, who retired after 2 terms.
 He won the Republican nomination and defeated former state house speaker John Driscoll.
+He will become the co-dean of Montana's congressional delegation in 2027 alongside Tim Sheehy.